algo26-matthias/idna-convert/ReadMe.txt

 In older builds "ß" was mapped to "ss".
 Should you still need this behaviour, see example 5 below.

+ATTENTION: As of version 0.8.0 the class fully supports IDNA 2008.
+Thus the aforementioned parameter is deprecated and replaced by a parameter to switch between the standards.
+See the updated example 5 below.

 Files
 -----